-POV (point of view) in prose is a vital storytelling element; it even finds a place in nonfiction articles.
-It is like the camera of the reader.
+POV (point of view) in prose is a vital storytelling element, likened to the camera of the reader.
 Imagine looking through the eyes of one person for the entire story.
 Maybe it switches to another character as the story progresses.

-This article will give an introduction to perspectives, the different types of perspectives, how to use them, and the attributes associated.
+This article will give an introduction to narratorial perspectives, the different types of POVs, how to use them, and the attributes associated.
 If you’re a new or aspiring writer, mastering POV is crucial—and this article is for you.

-In nature, we are all born in first person perspective.
-Even as you read this article, your brain absorbs it from a first-person perspective.
-I, me, my, we, ours—these pronouns define the first-person viewpoint.
+In nature, we are all born in the first-person perspective.
+Even as you read this article, your brain absorbs it from this POV.
+I, me, my, we, ours—these pronouns define the viewpoint.

 Examples of First-person

-I woke to the strident calls of my alarm clock, the morning rays stinging my eyes.
-My heart pounded in my ears, my neck wet with sweat.
+I woke to the strident calls of my alarm clock as the morning rays stung my eyes.
+My heart pounded in my ears.

 Flashes of my previous day returned.
-I was back with my friends.
-We had finished our activities at school.
-Then, we saw it, the one thing a highschooler wishes he would never see.
+I was with my friends finishing our activities at school.
+Then, we saw it, the one thing a highschooler wished he would never see.

 Attributes of First-person